brianritchie1312/icat.ansible/README.md

 * Improve Idempotence and speed
 * Add Selenium setup for travis runs
 * Add Payara Conditional
 * Reconfigure to allow removal of glassfish
+* Update with ICAT 4.9.1

 Tested Configurations